 Then burn another thick band of color so it is just barely touching the first band.
 Keep the color the same as the first band.
 The key is to maintain the same hand speed during the entire burn.

-The minute the pen tip touches the wood, immediately start pulling it towards you.
-DO NOT PAUSE.
+The minute the pen tip touches the wood, immediately start pulling it down.
+DO NOT PAUSE!
 Letting the pen tip just sit in one place can create dark blotches.

 Continue to burn adjacent bands of color in the area you are trying to fill.